taocpp/PEGTL/doc/Rules-and-Grammars.md

 ```

 The apply mode can be `action` or `nothing` and determines whether action application is enabled or disabled.
-Usually only the control class needs to adapt its behaviour to the current apply mode.
+Usually only the control class needs to adapt its behavior to the current apply mode.
 During a parsing run the apply mode can be changed e.g. with the [`enable`](Rule-Reference.md#enable-r-) and [`disable`](Rule-Reference.md#disable-r-) rules.

 The rewind mode can be `required` or `optional`.